oracle-livelabs/analytics-ai/dw-hr-analytics/provision-resources/provision-resources.md

     ![Autonomous Database Home Page](./images/access-adw-home-page.png "Autonomous Database Home Page")

-**Note:** Keep this page open or make note of how to get here, since you will need to visit this page for the information required to connect to the database.
+**Note:** Keep this page open or make note of how to get here, since you will need to visit this page to gather the information required to connect to the database.

 ### Task 2: Provision the Analytics Cloud Instance